 If you’ve been following us for a while, you’ve probably read a lot about how to develop content in your accounting firm.
-We’ve written over a dozen pieces on how to initiate and support content marketing, but we haven’t yet specifically addressed a certain thorn in the side of every accounting marketer.
+We’ve written over a dozen pieces on how to initiate and support content marketing, but we haven’t yet specifically addressed a particular thorn in the side of every accounting marketer.
 It has 7 letters, but to some, it may as well be a four-letter word.
 I’m talking about editing – which isn’t the same thing as proofing or copyediting (are you still with me?).
-Personally, I love editing – I would rather be on the improvement side of the coin than the organic.
-But for others, writing (developing content) is their happy place; and every writer needs a great editor to make their work both relevant and inviting.
+Every writer needs an assist to help their content stand out.
+For firms looking to build thought leadership, the editor’s role is a precious one.

-Content usually follows a path – from writer, to editor, to proofreader, and sometimes, to copyeditor.
-Most accounting firms do not have three editors on staff to comb through every blog post, newsletter, press release or white paper.
+Content usually follows a path – from writer to editor, to a proofreader, and sometimes, to a copyeditor.
+Most accounting firms do not have three editors on staff to comb through every blog post, newsletter, press release, or white paper.
 Sometimes, one person needs to wear two hats to get the job done.
-As content goes from raw article to finished product, there are a few things you should keep in mind.
+As content goes from the raw article to finished product, there are a few things you should keep in mind.

 - If the article on your desk is difficult for you to follow as a non-CPA, the intended reader doesn’t stand a chance.
 Review for clarity by making sure there isn’t too much language litter to distract from the main point.

-- Transition & Flow.
-To ensure the intended reader can seamlessly follow the ideas on the page, make sure the text uses transitional words and sentences to bridge ideas.
+- To ensure the intended reader can seamlessly follow the ideas on the page, make sure the text uses transitional words and sentences to bridge ideas.
 The flow of the article depends on it!